 In streets all over the country, clouds of strawberry, blueberry or even rainbow sherbet flavoured smoke waft through the air in place of nicotine scented mist associated with traditional smoking, and while e-cigarettes have been proven to be a healthier alternative to cigarettes, the World Health Organisation has deemed them a risk to health, as have many other countries.

 If you're a vaper, and you're thinking of travelling abroad, you must check that you're able to carry your e-cig through the airport, the flight and even if you're allowed to use it in foreign countries - if you don't the consequences can be severe with fines and even prison a very real possibility in some countries!

-As the use of e-cigarettes is a relatively new concept, the law is subject to frequent change, so be sure to check with the Foreign and Commonwealth Office or your travel operator before you travel.
+As the use of e-cigarettes is a relatively new concept, the law is subject to frequent change, so be sure to check with the Foreign, Commonwealth & Development Office or your travel operator before you travel.

 In Singapore the sale or use of any item seen to be imitating cigarettes or tobacco products, this includes e-cigarettes, toys and confectionery is banned.
 If you're found to be in possession of one of these banned items, you could face a fine of up to SD $5,000, approx. £2,780.

 Indian and Thai authorities have banned the use of any e-cigarettes and vaping equipment and have been known to issue heavy fines and enforce prison sentences.

 If you're travelling to Taiwan, be aware that you face imprisonment if you carry e-cigarettes through the border, as they're classed as a controlled drug.